AniTrend/retrofit-graphql/README.md

 <img src="./images/screenshots/assets_files.png" width=250 />

 With respect to fragments, you have two options as to where you can place them.
-You can place them inside your query file, after the query definition.
+You can place them inside your query file after the query definition.
 Or, you can put your fragments in their own file under the `assets/graphql/Example/Fragment/` folder.
 You can also use a mix of the two if you wish.
 Only define one fragment per file, and make sure the name of the fragment matches the filename.
 For example:

 A query that lives in: `assets/graphql/Example/Query/Trending.graphql`.
 It references two fragments (`RepositoryFragment` and `UserFragment`) that were not defined with the query in the same file.
 They fragment definitions live elsewhere.
 ```